sedflix/SadlyDistributed/README.md

 After you have defined this logic, we scale your code to all the browsers available to us.

 You code interface with our architecture by reading and writing from files.
 We have two files:
+#### `input`
-- `input`: You specify the parameters that your code will take in.
+You specify the parameters that your code will take in.
 Each parameters is present in a new line.
 Our prime number uses the following format:
 ```
 1 110000
 110000 9990000